SentientPotato/yearlong-bible-study/README.md

 ### Sentient Potato

-This is a study guide for reading through the whole Bible over the course of a year.
+These are my notes from reading through the whole Bible over the course of a year.